 - Children whose parents/caregivers are able to dedicate time to the program.

-For individuals interested in participating in the Constraint Induced Movement Therapy (CIMT) program, referral should be made to the Upper Extremity Clinic.
+For individuals interested in participating in the Constraint Induced Movement Therapy (CIMT) program, referrals should be made to the Upper Extremity Clinic.